Pickleball Courts in Scottsdale, Arizona: Playing in the Desert Sun

 - Reserve courts during peak season.
 October–March is competitive.
 Know the booking system for your target courts.

 - Indoor memberships pay off.
-Year-round residents will use an indoor membership heavily during summer months.
+Year-round residents will use one heavily during summer months.

 - Phoenix: The largest city in the metro with the most court options and active league play

-- Mesa: Excellent suburban facilities with less crowding than Scottsdale
+- Mesa: Solid suburban facilities with less crowding than Scottsdale

 - Tucson: Two hours south, with a laid-back scene and great winter weather